- U-M Faculty Fellowships

 The Institute for the Humanities, founded in 1987, promotes interdisciplinary research and discourse in the humanities and the arts.
-The central function of the institute is to form an intellectual community of faculty and graduate student fellows who spend an academic year in residence in the institute, pursuing their research and participating in a cross-disciplinary, weekly seminar.
+Fellows spend an academic year in residence in the institute, pursuing their research and participating in a cross-disciplinary, weekly seminar.
 We seek applicants working in humanities research areas who demonstrate capacity to contribute to and gain from interdisciplinary exchange through the fellows seminar.

 The institute has a faculty director and small staff who manage its programming and facilitates research by the resident fellows.
 To the core community formed by the faculty and graduate student fellows, we add several distinguished visiting fellows who typically join us for anywhere from one week to a full term.

 Faculty fellows are released from their usual teaching and service duties to pursue their research while continuing to receive their normal salary and benefits.
-Faculty fellows take up residence at the institute for the full academic year (September 1 - May 31), participate in the weekly fellows seminar, and present a lecture in our FellowSpeak series.
-The institute directly funds 50 percent of a faculty member's salary and benefits up to a cap of $65,000.
-The balance is funded by the faculty member's home school/college.
+Faculty fellows take up residence at the institute for the full academic year (September2 - May 30), participate in the weekly fellows seminar, and present a lecture in our Hear, Here: Humanities Up Close series.
+For LSA faculty, the institute directly funds 50 percent of a faculty member's salary and benefits.
+For other schools and colleges, the institute funds 50 percent of a faculty member's salary and benefits up to a cap of $70,000.
+The balance for either is funded by the faculty member's home school/college.

 - Applicants must hold a full-time, tenured/tenure-track appointment on one of the university's three campuses: Ann Arbor, Flint, or Dearborn.

-- Faculty may not apply during the year in which their tenure will be decided.
+- Faculty may not apply during the year in which their tenure will be decided (i.e., faculty who submitted their tenure dossier in May-June 2023 are precluded from applying).

-- LSA Faculty must have returned from an academic leave to one year of active duty in order to qualify for a fellowship.
+- LSA Faculty must have returned from an academic leave to one year of active duty in order to qualify for a fellowship, a Modified Duties leave is not considered an academic leave for these purposes.
 They may apply during their year of active duty for the fellowship year following.
+Faculty in other schools and colleges must adhere to the leave policy in those units.

-- Newly hired faculty must teach for two full-time consecutive years in order to take up a fellowship.
+- Newly hired faculty in tenure-track positions must teach for two consecutive years in order to take up a fellowship.
 That fellowship may occur in their third year of employment or thereafter.

 - Faculty eligible for any college-funded leave who accept our fellowship offer will be expected to combine that support with institute support during the fellowship year.
+This does not apply to nurturance leaves for assistant professors.
 Other schools and colleges have generally followed LSA’s pattern.

 - During a given year, faculty may not apply for a Humanities Institute Faculty Fellowship if they have applied either for a Michigan Humanities Award offered by OVPR and LSA or for a fellowship in the Frankel Institute for Advanced Judaic Studies.